NoviSystems/labsite/README.md

 workers operate in the background and are largely independently of the web app.
 Labsite uses [redis](http://redis.io/) primarily due to its ease of use and configuration.

-The database is used for persisting data.
-[PostgreSQL](http://www.postgresql.org/) is our database of choice.

 If you're unfamiliar with any of those projects or there purposes, don't worry too much - most of your development work will be with the Django framework.
 It's only important now to ensure that they're setup properly, and you'll learn more about them as they become